Buying real estate in Luxembourg?

 Is citizenship automatic after long-term residency in Luxembourg?

-You need at least 5 years of legal residency in Luxembourg before you become eligible to apply for citizenship, and the final year immediately before your application must be uninterrupted.
+Luxembourg requires at least 5 years of legal residence before you can apply for citizenship by naturalisation, with the final year before your application spent in uninterrupted residence.

 What are the real requirements to become a citizen in Luxembourg?